javaguruen/jpms-workshop/README.md

 }
 ```

 The test should now run green.
+If you run into an IllegalStateException due to the Spring configuration not being found, you will have to tell the `SprintBootTest` which application class you're testing.
+See https://github.com/spring-projects/spring-boot/issues/13581 (and related issues on Spring Framework and the JDK) for details.